Geothermal and Drilling, Inc.

 Geothermal Systems are considered the Storm Proof System.
 With the heat pump component located inside your home, and the ground loops safe underground, you don’t have to worry about damage from storms, or corrosive breakdown from being in the elements.

 Geothermal systems have no outside condensing units like air conditioners, so there is no concern about noise outside the home.
-A Geothermal System is so quiet inside a house or building users usually do not know it is operating.
+A Geothermal System is so quiet inside a house or building that users usually do not know it is operating.
 Outside the home, you can enjoy your back patio in peace and quiet, and with no bulky condensing unit obstructing your landscaping.

 Contact Us Today to experience the difference and the savings by connecting to the amazing Renewable Energy Source beneath your feet with a Geothermal System!